Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

  3. Check in the **Email** section, check if it gives a message when the email format is not correct.
  4. Write some text in the **Feedback** area, check if it allows writing more than 3 lines.
  5. Click the **Submit** button, check if the email is received in the recipient email address.
- 6. Click the submit button, message apper like **Your feedback is submitted** after click ok button, and submit button text changes to `"Feedback Sent"`.
+ 6. Click the submit button, message appear like **Your feedback is submitted** after click ok button, and submit button text changes to `"Feedback Sent"`.
  7. Go to Mobile view and repeat steps 1 to 6.

  ### **Error Handler**